edunham/slides/complexity/index.rst

 Expected Use Case
 -----------------

-graphs of how exponential time with a really tiny constant compares to linear time with a really huge constant, especially for small n
+* Exponential time with a tiny constant vs. logarithmic with huge constant

+* Input size?

+* Space constraints?

 .. note::